K. P. Yohannan: Court rulings in India

-The operations of Gospel for Asia and Believers Church were scrutinized after Believers Church purchased a 2268 acre rubber estate in Kerala, India.
+The operations of Gospel for Asia and Believers Church were scrutinised after Believers Church purchased a 2268 acre rubber estate in Kerala, India.
 Opponents claimed the church had diverted foreign funds to amass land for itself and for uses other than declared purposes.
 It was further alleged that the rubber estate, which Believers Church purchased from Harrison's Malayalam, Ltd., was on government leasehold and therefore not saleable.
 Hence, Believers Church was accused of illegally holding government land.
 At a later time, Harrison's Malayalam was accused of forging their land title, leading to continued debate about the legality of the sale.

-Former Ernakulam District Collector Dr. M.G.
-Rajamanickam, who was appointed as Government Special Officer to confiscate illegal and excess estate lands under the custody of various companies, had issued an order in May, 2015, confiscating the 2,268 acre of land from Believers’ Church."
+Former Ernakulam District Collector M. G. Rajamanickam, who was appointed as Government Special Officer to confiscate illegal and excess estate lands under the custody of various companies, had issued an order in May 2015, confiscating the 2,268 acre of land from Believers' Church."
 However, the ruling has been appealed and now is further complicated by the local government's desire to build an airport on this estate, as reported by local news outfits.
 However, it also was reported that "The government does not need permission from K P Yohannan to set up airport in the Cheruvally estate, BJP national executive member V Muraleedharan said."

 Yohannan says that the claims were politically motivated and that the workings of Gospel for Asia and Believers Church are transparent.
 Further, the rubber estate is an investment to help fund social services among underdeveloped communities and not a personal land grab as opponents have claimed.

 The controversies about the estate purchase have been cleared by the Kerala, India, High Court.
-The findings by Dr. Rajamanickam in his report were completely rejected by the court.
+The findings by Rajamanickam in his report were completely rejected by the court.
 The court came down heavily on the government and the officer for playing "robin hood" with the owners of the estate.
 A long standing controversy for Believers Church comes to an end with a clean verdict from the high court of Kerala.

-US Federal lawsuits
+U.S. federal lawsuits

-In 2017 there were two RICO anti-fraud lawsuits active against Gospel for Asia, naming Yohannan and other Gospel for Asia leaders as defendants.
-One of these lawsuits went to arbitration and the other was settled after three years in which both parties agreed that “all donations designated for use in the field were ultimately sent to the field.”
+In 2017, there were two RICO anti-fraud lawsuits active against Gospel for Asia, naming Yohannan and other Gospel for Asia leaders as defendants.
+One of these lawsuits went to arbitration and the other was settled after three years in which both parties agreed that "all donations designated for use in the field were ultimately sent to the field."
 Gospel for Asia denies any wrongdoing.